 At A-level we offer separate A-level courses provided by Edexcel, in 'Economics A' and Business Studies as well as BTEC Business.
 Students do not need to have studied Economics or Business Studies at GCSE to study them at A-level, so all students start with a clean slate.
-They are popular courses which many 16 yearolds choose as options.
+They are popular courses which many 16 year-olds choose as options.
 Economics A is a course dominated by topical case study materials which means it is essential that students are able and, above all, willing to investigate whatever issues are in the news as the course progresses.
 The Business A-level focuses on the growth and development of Business, including Finance, Marketing and People in Business.
-We use our own Twitter account to encourage students to keep abreast of any important and relevant news stories.
-The dramatic economic events of 2008-09 with the 'credit crunch' followed by the deepest recession in 60 years, and the subsequent impact that this has had on governments, banking, business and consumers, illustrate the relevance of the study of Economics and Business.
+The dramatic economic events of the Pandemic and Brexit, and the subsequent impact that this has had on governments, banking, business and consumers, illustrate the relevance of the study of Economics and Business.